-ALP students are not eligible for BYUH sponsored scholarship money including academic program scholarships and merit scholarships.
-Students may utilize financial aid and scholarship monies external to BYUH including federal financial aid and private scholarships.
+ALP candidates are not eligible for BYUH-sponsored scholarship money including academic program scholarships and merit scholarships.
+Candidates may utilize financial aid and scholarship monies external to BYUH including federal financial aid and private scholarships.

 BYUH Student Benefits

-ALP students are not eligible for student benefits specifically provided by Brigham Young University–Hawaii.
+ALP candidates are not eligible for student benefits specifically provided by BYUH.
 This includes, but is not limited to housing, scholarship, and medical.

 ALP candidates must apply for and hold the appropriate permit from the HTSB relevant to their position in a HIDOE of HIPCS school.